-In the close-ribbed grids of streets, with houses all looking very much the same.
-Passepartout tells me that she loves the look of the typical British house (“Greece has so many.. just..blocks”).
+In the close-ribbed grids of streets, the houses all look very much the same.
+Giristroula tells me that she loves the look of the typical British house (“Greece has so many… just…blocks”).
 But she confesses she still has to always look for the number on the street of our own home because she still can’t tell any of the houses apart.

 And Blackpool seems a heartland for this British uniformity.

 Row after row of semis.
-B’n’bs and houses with names – christened to help differentiate – but where even the same names keep cropping up.
+Houses and b’n’bs and with names – christened to help the owner differentiate – but where even the same names keep cropping up.